 Day 5 Blenheim

 Today is your opportunity to taste the award winning wines of Marlborough on our Marlborough wineries bike trail.
 Cycle along the Taylor River out of suburbia and onto the scenic rural roads that dissect the sea of vineyards on the Wairau Plains.
 We stop off at numerous wineries where you can taste the local wines, get a coffee, or simply relax in the serene grounds.
 Stop at as many or as little wineries as you’d like throughout the day.
 We meet up for lunch at a cellar door, with further tasting opportunities at the famed Cloudy Bay Winery.
 We terminate the cycle ride here and following a leisurely lunch, transfer to the Omaka Aviation Heritage Centre where there is the option to view the impressive Knights of the Sky exhibition, featuring Sir Peter Jackson’s own collection of WW1 aircraft and artifacts.
 This evening we enjoy a celebratory meal together.

 Cycle Distance: 37.5km

 Day 6 Blenheim – Christchurch

 This morning we enjoy another 13.5km ride among the grape vines and farm land on a river terrace above the Awatere River.
 We then head south back along the Kaikoura Coast, cycling or walking parts of the stunning coastline as development allows.
 After a refreshment stop at Kaikoura we return to Christchurch, arriving in the city by 5.00pm.
-Alternatively you can finish your journey in Blenheim after breakfast or Kaikoura after lunch.
+Alternatively you can finish your journey in Blenheim after breakfast.